tomio13/AFMforce/Test/Readme.md

 contact thickness, etc. A bit of heuristic treatment, but it is often useful to have a generic idea of the force distance curves.

+# AFMPullAnalysis
+analyze the retraction part of the curve, identify the maximum adhesion force, the adhesion energy, but also when connection was broken, whether there are saw-tooth like segments.
+If so, try fitting them with a worm-like-chain model and list up all break-away events.
+Save the last break away event since that is the one where the contact really broke.